yimuchen/dotfiles/nvim/README.md

 [`conda`][conda], where we set always attempt to provide [`black`][black] and [`isort`][isort] as the default formatter).

-## Decision on external settings

-The detailed settings for LSP and related to linting/formattings tools should be handled by the automatic detection methods of the tools based on the file being edited, as this ensures that the formatting can be handled on a per-project directory basis.
-The neovim `lau` configurations will only handle which LSP tools to use as the default, while the configuration of these tools should be handled by the project files.
-Some global configurations are provided in the `external` folder to handle common default overrides.

 [mason]: https://github.com/williamboman/mason.nvim
 [conda]: https://docs.conda.io/en/latest/
 [black]: https://github.com/psf/black